 You can find all our media releases, and other information useful for journalists, below.

-For more information please contact our Media Advisor on 027 543 6635 or by emailing [email protected]
+For more information please contact our Communications team on 027 543 6635 or by emailing [email protected]

 About Masterton District Council